 The government in Sydney expected John Blaxland to plant crops for the colony.
 Instead, in partnership with Gregory, he raised cattle: breeding, slaughtering, salting down and selling meat and dairy produce.
 Their dairy was on the corner of George and Market Streets in Sydney.
 They also established salt pans on the Parramatta River.

 Both brothers were considered difficult men by successive governors; both were discontented with their treatment in Sydney and lobbied for more land and more assigned convicts.
 John eventually received a further 4144 hectares of land in 1831 as reparation.

 John Blaxland held a prominent place in colonial politics.
 He supported the introduction of trial by jury in the colony and was an ex-officio member of the Legislative Council from 1829 to 1843.
 He was reappointed in 1843 but resigned because of ill health in September 1844 and died at his property, 'Newington', on the Parramatta River, on 5 August 1845.

 Gregory Blaxland was not a politician but was appointed a Justice of the Peace in 1825 and to the Committee of the Agricultural Society of New South Wales in 1826.
 He lived on his estate, 'Brush Farm', where he conducted many experiments with crops and grasses.
 He was unsuccessful with tobacco growing but most successful with buffalo grass and viticulture.

 He produced some of the earliest wine in the colony (possibly the first wine).
-He won two medals for his New South Wales wine from the Society of Arts and Commerce in England (in 1823 and 1828).
-While he was there, he published A Journal of a Tour of Discovery Across the Blue Mountains in New South Wales (London, 1823).
+He won two medals for his New South Wales wine from the Society of Arts and Commerce in England in 1823 and 1828.
+In 1823, he published A Journal of a Tour of Discovery Across the Blue Mountains in New South Wales.